-These vegan blackberry muffins are easy to make, filling, and delicious.
-They’re gluten free, oil free, and refined sugar free too.
+These vegan, gluten-free blackberry muffins are easy to make, filling, and delicious.
+They’re oil free and refined sugar free too.
 These nutritious muffins freeze well so they’re perfect for a make-ahead breakfast or snack.

-Fresh blackberries work best in these muffins but in a pinch you can use frozen blackberries instead.
+Fresh blackberries work best in these muffins but in a pinch you can use frozen instead.
 If using frozen, don’t thaw them first – add them to the batter straight out of the freezer.

 This recipe calls for oat flour.
 You can either use store bought oat flour or you can easily make your own oat flour by adding rolled oats to a food processor or blender and blending until powdery (this should take about 2-3 minutes).

 Coconut milk gives these gluten-free blackberry muffins a moist, rich texture.
 You can substitute any other plant-based milk you prefer.

 I used smooth almond butter in these muffins but you can substitute other nut butters, or for a nut-free version you can use pumpkin seed butter instead.
 Just be sure that whichever nut or seed butter you use doesn’t contain added sugar or salt.

 Fresh lemon zest gives these muffins a fresh, bright flavor, but you can omit the zest if necessary or substitute orange zest instead.

 Start by preheating the oven to 350 degrees.
 Then add the coconut milk, almond butter, maple syrup, lemon juice, lemon zest, vanilla extract, and salt to a mixing bowl.
 Use a whisk to mix until smooth.
 Add the oat flour and baking soda and use a spoon to mix.